09arnold/ceroski/README.md

 * **A bit of game mechanics balancing:** To be a bit fairer to the skier, the rhino will slow down a bit while the skier is airborne. _Probably to admire that front flip_.
 This makes the game more playable so you get to play for longer and stand a chance against the rhino

+* **Added a Sound Manager:** The sound manager plays a sound when the rhino is unleashed.

 * **Found and fixed bug:** Sometimes on reload, the `previousGameWindow` object would be null and bring that blizzard around.
 I added a check for that and return when the object is not available

 ### What wasn't done